dgatf/msrc/README.md

 <p align="center"><img src="./images/xbus.png" width="300"><br>
   <i>XBUS</i><br><br></p>

+It is recommended to add pullup resistors to SDA/SCL lines

 If no telemetry is shown, may be MSRC is booting too slow and the first poll from the receiver is not answered.
 There are several ways to fix this:

 1. Power on the receiver after MSRC has started